 Internet latency is something we’ve all experienced at some point.
 If you’ve ever waited for a video to buffer or a webpage to load, you’ve experienced Internet latency.
+According to a study by Lumen Technologies and IDC, worldwide IT business leaders rate latency as a higher priority than circuit speed.
+As a way to optimize application experiences and smooth data flow, low latency is critical.

 In this article, we will explain exactly what Internet latency is, the factors that contribute to it, and how to reduce it.